Covid-19 Visitor Code of Conduct - Revised with effect 14 June 2021

 a) Whenever possible, clubs, trolleys and equipment should be kept at home and brought to the Club in your car.
 However, the use of allocated lockers is permitted for the storage of clubs.
 Access to the trolley shed is allowed to registered users who have paid the relevant fee.

 b) Come to the Club dressed for golf.
-The locker rooms are not available for changing, so please change your shoes in the car park.
+The locker rooms and showers are now available for use, but members are encouraged to minimise use where possible.

 c) Please arrive only 10-20 minutes before your tee time.